 Why does thatch accumulate?

 During the main growing season, the grass plants are growing faster than the old grass stems are decomposing.
 This new growth pushes up through the layer of old stems creating a mat of thatch.
-With arguably the best collection system, the Powered Grass Collector sweeps the grass when mowing and, by itself, actually reduces thatch.
+With arguably the best collection system, the PGC+ with scarifier cassette or the Powered Grass Collector for A Series tractor sweeps the grass when mowing and, by itself, actually reduces thatch.
 However, even with regular use of a PGC, thatch still builds up from the natural decomposition of the plants, and scarifying is required at least twice a year.

 How does the scarifier work?